snarkify/zkevm-circuits/integration-tests/tests/readme.md

 And for support most blocks in mainnet require more features:
 - [ ] Support >128 max txs for rlp / sig circuit
-- [ ] large copy data (> 500,000 which is hardcoded currently, 1.5M is adviced)
+- [ ] large copy data (> 500,000 which is hardcoded currently, 1.5M is advised)

 ### Note when testing with common rpc node provider
-Currently most rpc node provider would provide their trace API from erigon ndoe instead of geth.
+Currently most rpc node provider would provide their trace API from erigon node instead of geth.
 You need to add `fix-refund` feature while running tests above: `--features=scroll,fix-refund`